 1.35pm - 1.55 Wireless connectivity/group session, come with a device and see how you can interact with others around you, Drawing Office

-To be in to win one of two iPads or an Apple tv, just collect stamps along the way as you visit the stands and go into a lucky draw.
+To be in to win an Apple tv, just collect stamps along the way as you visit the stands and go into a lucky draw.
 Ts and cs apply.

 All Staff are warmly invited to workshops in Teaching Week.
 Colleagues from across all colleges will provide illustrations of effective teaching strategies, followed by a chance to ask questions to enable you to adapt their practices to your own needs.
 Each workshop will have a series of short presentations followed by informal conversations.
 Booking is not required.

 For further information about teaching resources on campus, please contact:

 - Academic Services Group - for evidence-based academic development support, guidance and direction to staff to enable them to achieve high standards of teaching and facilitating student learning;